paulirom/CodeClub/content/post/TvS1.md

 semicolon (“;”) or tell readr how to handle missing or NA-values.

 ![Figure 3: Importing data with readr](https://github.com/paulirom/CodeClub/blob/main/content/post/Tidyverse%20Session%20I%20files/fig3.png?raw=true)

+* Figure 3: Importing data with readr *

 Once we’re happy with the data, we can either directly import it into R (which results in a new tibble under the name set under \[1\]), or - if